MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/organization-management.md

 ---
-title: About creating and managing your Azure DevOps organization
+title: About creating and managing your organization in Azure DevOps
 description: Collaborate with others to develop apps by using our cloud service, plan and track work, integrate with other services, and get more features or extensions ms.prod: devops ms.technology: devops-accounts